imyangmo/notionpaper/README.md

     - [x] Page cover
     - [x] Page Icon
     - [ ] Page Tags
-- [ ] Supports parsing all types of blocks that Notion has;
+- [ ] Supports parsing all types of blocks that Notion has:
     - [x] Table of Contents
     - [x] Rich Texts (all anotations and text colors)
     - [x] Divider